RichardRed0x/politeia-digest/issue-022.md

 Snapshot for this issue based on this [commit](https://github.com/decred-proposals/mainnet/commit/b835572d66b8b5acd6f5321d9d22e1ae651c5ec0).

-Content for this edition was authored by @richardred
+Content for this edition was authored by @richardred with fixes by @bee.

 Image credit: @30000fps.